All drumline prospectives should plan on attending Pre-Camp

 If you have not already done so, please contact us, let us know you are interested, and register with our drumline instructor, Patrick Zampetti.
 Contact Patrick @: firstname.lastname@example.org.
 Also, please let the band know you are interested by emailing email@example.com.
-Also please fill out the General Band Interest Form.
+You can also fill out the General Band Interest Form.

 So, you are interested in being a member of the UVa drumline… GREAT!
 The UVa drumline is a fun and rewarding experience that you will cherish for the rest of your life.
 You will make many new friends and have opportunities available nowhere else.
 You will support the Cavaliers against ACC opponents and current and formal national championship contenders, such as Southern California, University of Miami, Virginia Tech, Clemson, Maryland, and others.
 You will perform in front of 63,000+ fans at every home game, travel to at least one away game (sometimes into the heart of Hokie country at Lane Stadium), and may include travel to an all expenses paid bowl game.
 You will be on national television.
 Above all, you will get to drum with a great group of people.

 The entire audition process will conclude on the second day of band camp.
 It may take you a year or more to work yourself up to a particular instrument.
 Many of our members have played snare or cymbals one year, and bass or tenors the next.
 If you have the correct attitude, there are no limits to your success.
 After members are assigned an instrument, the drumline will use the remainder of band camp to learn pre-game, the first halftime show, and other performance pieces.
 Band camp is the most intense period of the season.
 If you can make it through band camp, you can make it through the season.